Kuksa Quickstart

 All I see is Python, shouldn’t this be high-performance?

-Our Python library makes it easy to interact with databroker.
-While this is often sufficient for many applications, you are not limited by it: Databroker’s native interface is based on GRPC, a high-performance GRPC framework.
-GRPC enables you to generate bindings for any language.
-Check the GRPC website and take a look at the databroker interface definitions.
+Our Python library makes it easy to interact with Databroker.
+While this is often sufficient for many applications, you are not limited by it: Databroker’s native interface is based on gRPC, a high-performance GRPC framework. gRPC enables you to generate bindings for any language.
+Check the gRPC website and take a look at the Databroker interface definitions.